MMcintire96/tinder_stats_bot/README.md

 A bot that returns user data for their tinder profile using tensorflow and textblob

+coded with love, coffee and Lady Gaga - Shallow

 ## Run
 To run this bot, you need to make the folder
 1. user_imgs